Transport case studies

 Learn more about Climate Challenge Fund projects involving transport through video features and downloadable case studies.

 The Climate Challenge Fund (CCF) has supported projects that aim to reduce carbon emissions by encouraging members of their community to change their mode of transport to a lower carbon option.
 These projects involve helping people to move away from travelling alone in cars to fuel efficient driving, lower emissions vehicles, lift sharing, public transport, or active travel like cycling and walking.
 Some projects have focused on reducing the need to travel in the first place.

-You can view video features and downloadable case studies of CCF project involving transport below.
+You can view video features and downloadable case studies of CCF projects involving transport below.